This help article is for Windows 10. If you use Linux/Ubuntu then read this article.

 If you have not defined any SSH password yet (or you have forgotten it) in "Settings > Developer tools > Remote connection" then create one for yourself.
 You will need it soon.

-Connect a USB cable between you PC and your Sailfish device.
+Connect a data-enabled USB cable between your PC and your Sailfish device.
 At the moment of connection, choose "Developer mode" at the device display.

 1. Launch Putty application on PC

 If your phone has Sailfish OS 3.4.0 or later, there are two options for the username of the primary user

 - enter email@example.com or firstname.lastname@example.org to the Host name (IP address) box

 If your phone has Sailfish OS 3.3.0 or earlier,

 - enter email@example.com to the Host name (IP address) box

 Alternatively, you can enter just 192.168.2.15 and then, when prompted, type the correct username.
 See the picture below.

 Check that SSH is selected for the connection type.

 2. Terminal window of Putty appears (black background)